 Freedom of assembly generally was respected for citizens and legal residents, but there were some restrictions.
-The government continued its attempts to stop Tibetans from celebrating culturally important events, such as Tibetan New Year (Losar), World Peace Day (the anniversary of the Dalai Lama's award of the Nobel Peace Prize), and the Dalai Lama's birthday.
+Government permits are required to hold large public events.
+The government continued its attempts to stop Tibetans from celebrating culturally important events, such as Tibetan New Year and the Dalai Lama's birthday.
 The law authorizes chief district officers to impose curfews when there is a possibility that demonstrations or riots could disturb the peace.